-- Sleep apnea may be caused by stomach acid entering the esophagus which causes spasms in the vocal cords for those who suffer from acid reflux (GERD).
+- Sleep apnea may be triggered by stomach acid entering the esophagus, which causes spasms in the vocal cords for those who suffer from acid reflux (GERD).

-- Obesity can play a large role in causing OSA due to the excess weight of the body pressing down on the chest and lungs.
+- Obesity can play a large role in causing OSA due to the body’s excess weight pressing down on the chest and lungs.

 How Bariatric Surgery Can Help with Obstructive Sleep Apnea

 Because bariatric surgery has been proven to be an effective tool in achieving long-term weight loss success, it has been shown to improve or even cure OSA in patients.
-The reason for this is that weight loss itself is a great way to free up the airways and eliminate obstruction of the airways and can remedy many disorders such as type 2 diabetes and hypertension, which are two conditions tied to metabolic syndrome.
+This is because weight loss is a great way to free up the airways and eliminate their obstruction.
+Bariatrics can remedy many disorders, such as type 2 diabetes and hypertension, two conditions tied to metabolic syndrome.

 In 2013, a study published in Obesity Surgery Journal showed that there is, in fact, a large correlation between obesity and the development of OSA.
-Upon review of whether or not bariatric surgery has an effect on treating OSA, researchers found that it, in fact, has a profound effect.
+Upon review of whether or not bariatric surgery affects treating OSA, researchers found that it has a profound effect.

-Extra Care is Needed when Getting Surgery with Obstructive Sleep Apnea
+Extra Care is Needed when Getting Surgery for Obstructive Sleep Apnea

 While there is still less than a 5% chance of complications for those who undergo bariatric surgery that have OSA, it is recommended that candidates be carefully checked and diagnosed prior to surgery.
 This is because some of the anesthetic agents and narcotics that are used during operation affect the airway, worsening the condition, which can be a risk.